shakebugs/shake-docs/docs/android/crash-reports/deobfuscation.md

 ## Using the script

-If you prefer like to do this automatically, you can do it using this script:
+If you prefer to do this automatically, you can do it using this script:

 <Tabs
   groupId="OS"